Axia-Tech/AXIA-wiki/docs/learn/learn-account-generation.md

 For a more in-depth introduction into multi-signature accounts on AXIASolar, please see [the accounts page section on Multi-sigs](learn-accounts.md#multi-signature-accounts).

-## Axia Signer
+## AXIA Signer

-Axia Signer is a secure way of storing your SOLAR on an air-gapped device.
+AXIA Signer is a secure way of storing your SOLAR on an air-gapped device.
 It is highly recommended that you turn off wifi, cellular network, Bluetooth, NFC, and any other communications methods after installing it.
 The device needs to be offline and only you should be viewing the device screen.
 If you have any communications methods turned on, you will see an "unshielded" icon in red in the